Australian one-hundred-dollar note

 The Australian one-hundred-dollar note was first issued in 1984 as a paper note.
 There have been two different issues of this denomination: initially a very light turquoise-blue paper note, and from May 1996, a green polymer note.
 Since the start of issue there have been six signature combinations.
 Two other combinations were not issued.

 Design

+Initial rollout of decimal currency

+There was no one-hundred-dollar note released as part of the initial rollout of decimal currency in 1966, but inflation necessitated its introduction eighteen years later in 1984.

+1984–1996

 The paper issue was released on Monday 31 March 1984, has a portrait of Antarctic explorer Sir Douglas Mawson, with a background of a mountain range with a geological strata format.
 A large diamond shape appears to the left of the main picture.
 Astronomer John Tebbutt is on the reverse, with a background of the observatory he built and a local church.